 - 23 population level indicators for each of the strategic priorities have been established, including the starting baseline and future targets (See table Progress Indicators).
-While it is often challenging to establish 'cause and effect' correlations, indicators can be useful tools to track population trends. - Bi-annual reports on progress indicators will be presented to Delta Council. - Progress SAP reporting template will be developed in the fall of 2022. - Annual reports on SAP progress will be presented to Delta Council, providing more detailed information about progress on actions for each Strategic Priority.
+While it is often challenging to establish 'cause and effect' correlations, indicators can be useful tools to track population trends. - Bi-annual reports on progress indicators will be presented to Delta Council. - Progress SAP reporting template will be developed in the summer of 2023. - Annual reports on SAP progress will be presented to Delta Council, providing more detailed information about progress on actions for each Strategic Priority.

-Strategic Priority Progress Indicators Description Baseline Target Baseline Year Source Community Health & Connections Health Inequity Percentage of Delta residents reporting having excellent or good health.
-51% 1 2013/2014 МНМН Access to Family Doctor Percentage of Delta residents reporting having access to a family doctor.
+Strategic Progress SAP Strategic Direction Description Baseline Targot Baseline Source Priority Indicators Description Baseline Target Year Source HEALTHY DELTA Community Health & Connections Health Inequity Percentage of Delta residents reporting having excellent or good health.
+51% ↑ 2013/2014 МНМН Access to Family Doctor Percentage of Delta residents reporting having access to a family doctor.
 90% ↑ 2013/2014 МНМН Environment Promoting Active Lifestyles Percentage of Delta residents reporting walking or biking when running errands.
 11% ↑ 2013/2014 МНМН Mental Health and Substance Use Community Mental Health Percentage of Delta residents self-reporting their mental health as either excellent or very good.
 60% ↑ 2013/2014 МНМН Overdose Events Number of overdose events in Delta attended by BC Ambulance Service.
 199 • 2021 FHA Overdose Deaths Number of overdose deaths in Delta.
-20 Ψ 2021 BC Coroners Service Poverty and Food Insecurity Poverty Rate Percentage of Delta population living in poverty (below MBM).
-7% Ψ 2020 Census 2016 Food Insecurity Rate Percentage of Delta residents reporting to be food insecure.
+20 Ψ 2021 BC Coroners Service HEALTHY DELTA Poverty and Food Insecurity Poverty Rate Percentage of Delta population living in poverty (below MBM).
+7% • 2020 Census 2016 Food Insecurity Rate Percentage of Delta residents reporting to be food insecure.
 3.6% • 2013/2014 МНМН THRIVING CHILDREN & YOUTH Child Poverty Rate The highest percent of children in low income families live in North Delta neighbourhoods.
 Compared to Delta's lowest percent on this indicator: in Ladner - 8.2%.
-22.4% 4 2015 Census 2016 Youth Activities Percent of teens (Grade 8) in Delta who report participating in activities organized by youth organizations.
-10% • 2020 MDI, HELP-UBC Early Childhood Vulnerability The highest percent of the Kindergarten population that is vulnerable on at least one of the five scales of the EDI in Delta neighbourhoods.
+22.4% Ψ 2015 Census 2016 Youth Activities Percent of teens (Grade 8) in Delta who report participating in activities organized by youth organizations.
+10% ↑ 2020 MDI, HELP-UBC Early Childhood Vulnerability The highest percent of the Kindergarten population that is vulnerable on at least one of the five scales of the EDI in Delta neighbourhoods.
 Currently, it is in North Delta; compared to Delta's lowest percent on this indicator: in Tsawwassen - 13%.
 2016-2019.
-35% 4 2020 EDI, HELP-UBC
+35% \ 2020 EDI, HELP-UBC

-\ My Health My Community survey
+^{} My Health My Community survey